 - The FUSION Foundation and development team.
 They are the sponsors and facilitators of the project's platform. - Programmers who are interested in the project.
 They are interested in projects or project technology, can join the Foundation development team, or independently develop and optimize FUSION as a third party. - FUSION's participating nodes.
 They gain revenue by recording ledgers and running smart contracts and at the same time maintain FUSION operations. - FUSION platform users.
-They use FUSION platform for cryptofinancial services. - Cryptofinancial service providers on the FUSION platform, such as payment institutes, centralized or un-centralized exchanges, lending institutes and other financial service providers. - Fusion token investors, including private equity firms, early investors, late-stage investors and potential investors. - Other related parties, including the media, government and so on.
+They use FUSION platform for cryptofinancial services. - Cryptofinancial service providers on the FUSION platform, such as payment institutes, centralized or un-centralized exchanges, lending institutes and other financial service providers. - Fusion token holders, including private equity firms, early holders, late-stage holders and potential holders. - Other related parties, including the media, government and so on.